DenizEldeniz/lol-auto-accept/README.md

    1- Open League of Legends.
    2- Open CMD.
    3- Go to the directory where the file is located.
 (Recommended: the file should be on the desktop.)
    4- Make sure you are in the correct folder.
-(If you don't know how to navigate to the folder, try typing "cd desktop" and then "cd match_clicker".)
+(If you don't know how to navigate to the folder, try typing "cd desktop" and then "cd lol-auto-accept-main".)
    5- Type "python click_match_found.py".
    6- You may see an "error" message until a match is found, **DON'T WORRY**.
 TRUST THE PROCESS.